w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::info Unbonding transaction automatically triggers withdrawal of rewards

-The rewards in the pool proportionately correspond to the bonded funds.
-Hence, when there is a change in the amount of the bonded funds, the accumulated rewards thus far are automatically withdrawn to the account.
+When there is a change in the amount of the bonded funds, the accumulated rewards thus far are automatically withdrawn to the account.
+The rewards are then accrued based on the updated bonded balance.

 :::